 You'll notice that the movement is rose gold in appearance - this process itself is elaborate.
 After cutting and polishing the plate, Dirk treats the surface to turn the metal a copper color.
 After all of the drilling and milling operations are complete, the movement itself is treated with rose gold to enhance the deep color.

-This watch features a brushed and polished nickel-free steel case and the crown is signed D. Dornblueth, as is the tang buckle.
+This watch features SuperLuminova on both the dial and hands for excellent visibility at night, along with a brushed and polished nickel-free steel case (the crown is signed D. Dornblueth, as is the tang buckle).

 Power reserve is 50 hours.

 This watch ships on a black calf leather Dornblueth strap with Dornblueth tang buckle.